amisa44ca-source/Zooniverse_projects/README.md

 - Charts use pastel color schemes for visual clarity and readability.
 - The newer files have been written in APA format for practice.

+Please read my "Last Paper" for more information.